Permutation Tests at Nonparametric Rates: Introduction

 \section{Introduction}

 Applications of permutation tests have gained widespread popularity in empirical analyses in the social and natural sciences.
-Classical two-sample permutation tests are appealing to applied researchers because they are easy to implement and have exact size in finite samples under the so-called sharp null hypothesis.
+Classical two-sample permutation tests appeal to applied researchers because they are easy to implement and have exact size in finite samples under the so-called ``sharp null hypothesis''.
 The sharp null hypothesis states that the two population distributions are equal.
-However, researchers are often interested in testing equality of parameters that summarize the whole distributions.
+However, researchers are often interested in testing equality of parameters that summarize the distributions.
 For example, one may want to test equality of average outcomes between treatment and control groups while nonparametrically controlling for age and income.
-The classical permutation tests fails to control size under such nulls, both in finite and large samples.\footnote{The lack of size control of the classical permutation test outside of the sharp null has been studied for a long time (e.g., \cite{romano1990}).
+Classical permutation tests fail to control size under such nulls, in both finite and large samples.\footnote{The lack of size control of the classical permutation test outside of the sharp null has been studied for a long time (e.g., \cite{romano1990}).
 Theorem \ref{theo1} below confirms the lack of size control in our setting. }

 This paper proposes robust two-sample permutation tests for equality of parameters that are estimated at root-$n$ or slower rates.
 The tests are robust in the sense that they control size asymptotically while preserving finite-sample exactness under the sharp null.
 Our general framework covers both parametric and nonparametric models, in cases with two samples from two populations or one sample from a union of two populations.
 In addition, the paper makes three further contributions.
 First, we derive the asymptotic permutation distribution in our general framework under both null and alternative hypotheses, which requires novel technical arguments.
 Second, we provide four examples of tests in widely-used nonparametric models, and we prove that they satisfy the conditions of our framework.
 Third, we construct robust confidence sets for differences between the two populations.
-The confidence sets are robust in the sense that they have correct coverage asymptotically and exact coverage in finite samples if the sharp null holds under a class of transformations.
+The confidence sets are robust meaning that they have correct coverage asymptotically and exact coverage in finite samples if the sharp null holds under a class of transformations.